SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Setup Cloud Platform and S4HANA/README.md

    Use **xf_api_bupa** for your instance name.

    Hint: you can freely choose the instance name.
-You might have to do a few changes in the coding later on, so for simplicity it is recommended to stick to xf_api_bupa
+You would have to do a few changes in the provided code later on though if you use your own name, so for simplicity it is recommended to stick to xf_api_bupa.

  ![Instance](./images/setup21.png)